A first manicure and thoughts on past ones and memories

 Now sits my big girl, getting her first professional manicure, and my heart melts in so many ways, and my eyes water in so many ways, and my mother instincts want to wrap her up to be my baby forever.

 I love you River Mae!
 My sweet, very talkative big girl.
 I hope you lover your new nails.

-LaTonya Yvette is a lifestyle blog with a focus on family, style, design, culture, womanhood, and community.
-LaTonya lives in Clinton Hill, Brooklyn and is a native New Yorker.
+LaTonya Yvette is a lifestyle blog with a focus on family, style, design, wellbeing, culture and community.
+LaTonya lives in Brooklyn and is a native New Yorker.